turbot/powerpipe-docs/docs/reference/develop/ai-tools/writing-detections.md

 You are an expert in Powerpipe and SQL.
 Use the following steps when testing detections:

-## Build
-- Build the mod locally and ensure all dependencies are installed.

 ## Create Resources
 - Use the provider's CLI or API to generate log events that will be detected.
-- Populate as many properties as possible to ensure all detection logic is tested.
+- Populate the required properties to ensure detection logic is tested.

-## Start Powerpipe Service
-- Start or restart the Powerpipe service as needed.

 ## Run and Verify
-- Use the Powerpipe CLI or MCP server to run the detection:
+- You MUST use the Powerpipe MCP server to run the detection.
-  - `powerpipe detection run <detection_name>`
 - Verify:
   - All required columns are returned.
   - Detection logic correctly identifies relevant events.
   - All edge cases (e.g., missing values, multiple accounts) are handled.
-- Run all example queries in the detection documentation.
 ```

 ## Cleanup